 Reasons to avoid

-Of course, it’s not the fastest drive out there, but it’s hands down the best you can get under $100 without sacrificing capacity, speed, or both.
-That makes it the perfect option for the best gaming PC on a budget.
+During testing, our reviewer found that the random 4K performance of the SN580 was a fair bit slower than the fastest PCIe 4.0 SSDs we tested.
+But it’s the best you can get under $100 without sacrificing capacity, speed, or both.
+It’s the top option for building a gaming PC on a budget.

 SK Hynix Platinum P41